What is it like to study this course and how will I be assessed?

 Students will develop skills in researching and analysing existing artwork to inform their own work.

 The modules are chosen to give a broad based understanding of art and design and a grounding in a range of skills.
-Learners also study IT and study skills at Level 2 (GCSE level/Level 3).
+Learners also study IT and study skills.